 Electronic Health Records

-Advanced EHR tools offer automated patient file duplicate alert systems.
+Advanced EHR offer automated patient file duplicate alert systems.
 These prompt healthcare professionals to verify that records are accurate and up to date before delivering care.

 Single task specialized applications, universal standards, and automated alignment between nodes in a system provide a technological layer of protection from duplicate records.